Dalton Public Schools was recently named a finalist by the Georgia School Boards Association (GSBA) for the 2021 Governance Team of the Year Award.

 Jody is a full-time wife, mother, and community volunteer.
 She is married to Chuck McClurg, and has two children, Charlie and Parker, both of whom are students at Dalton High.
 She is actively involved in various community organizations including The Whitfield Healthcare Foundation and the United Way.
 Jody served for several years as a Trustee on the Dalton Education Foundation.
 She currently serves on the Dalton/Whitfield Zoning Commission and is an active member of Dalton First United Methodist Church.

 Jody is originally from Florence, Alabama and moved to Dalton after graduating from Auburn University with a Bachelor's Degree in Human Resource Management.
 She worked for Shaw Industries for several years before deciding to stay home with Charlie and Parker.
-Jody was elected in November 2019 and will begin her first term on the Dalton Board of Education in January 2020.
+Jody began her first term on the Dalton Board of Education in January 2020.

 Sam Sanders is an attorney in private practice in Dalton, Georgia.
 After graduating from Southeast Whitfield High School in Dalton, he completed his undergraduate degree at Harding University in Searcy, Arkansas in 2001.
 Thereafter, Sam attended law school at Tulane University in New Orleans, Louisiana.
 Since earning his law degree in 2004, he has worked in private practice locally at the McCamy Law Firm.

 Sam has been married to his wife, Shauna, since 2000.
 They have two girls, Georgia Claire and Henley, who are students in Dalton Public Schools.
-Sam was elected in November 2019 and will begin his first term on the Dalton Board of Education in January 2020.
+Sam began his first term on the Dalton Board of Education in January 2020.

 Email Mr. Sanders